kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 <h4>Alternate Games</h4>
 If your group would like to suggest a narrative-driven game I am open to other games.
-Email proposals for different games to me by TBD at midnight.
+Email proposals for different games to me by October 18th.
 Proposals must offer a compelling argument for why you feel it fulfills the goals of this assignment.
 If I reject your proposal you will still have an opportunity to select from the provided list of games at the same time as your peers.

 <h3>Annotated Bibliography</h3>